chen-gui/SRNet/README.md

-# SRNet
+# Description

-This work has been submitted to Computers & Geosciences
+This SRNet work for interpolation and denoising has been submitted to Computers & Geosciences

-I provide my demo to reproduce my method
+I provide my demos to reproduce this method

+# Contact
+If you have any suggestions or questions, please contact me:

+Gui Chen

+chenguicup@163.com

-If you want to use my code, please contact me using this E-mail: chenguicup@163.com, thank you so much!
+thank you so much!

+# Dependence Packages

-The demo I proposed requires: CUDA 12.7, Torch (CUDA) 12.1, Numpy 1.26.4, and Matplotlib 3.9.2
+The demos I proposed requires:

+CUDA 12.7; Torch (CUDA) 12.1; Numpy 1.26.4; Matplotlib 3.9.2
-Moreover, I am grateful to the kan repository: https://github.com/Blealtan/efficient-kan.git